 The Court will place a limitation upon the agent if the agent’s duties are not specifically stated within the Power of Attorney.
 An agent must keep the principal’s money separate from his or her own money.
 He or she must not be personally involved in or stand to profit by any transaction where he or she represents the interests of the principal.
-And the agent is required to keep separate and accurate records regarding all transactions that he or she engages in on behalf of the principal.
+The agent is also required to keep separate and accurate records regarding all transactions that he or she engages in on behalf of the principal.

-The agent is not permitted to gift or transfer any of the principal’s money, personal property, or real property to themselves, unless the Power of Attorney contains specific authority to do so.
-The law states that a person who is in a position of trust with an incapacitated adult, who knowingly takes control of that adult’s assets with the intent to permanently deprive that person of their assets is guilty of theft and is subject to damages in a civil suit brought by or on behalf of the incapacitated person that equal up to three (3) times the amount of the monetary damages.
+The law specifies that an agent is not permitted to gift or transfer any of the principal’s money, personal property, or real property to themselves, unless the Power of Attorney contains specific authority to do so.
+The law also states that a person who is in a position of trust with an incapacitated adult, who knowingly takes control of that adult’s assets with the intent to permanently deprive that person of their assets is guilty of theft and is subject to damages in a civil suit brought by or on behalf of the incapacitated person that equal up to three (3) times the amount of the monetary damages.

 Speak With An Experienced Estate Planning Attorney